Best Sites to Find Free Podcast Sound Effects

 podcast-sound-effects

 Before we do that though, we are going to give you some tips about how to best use sound effects in your podcast content.
-Feel free to skip this section if you already consider yourself a sfx (sound effects) pro.
+We are also going to give you examples of podcasts that use sound effects well. πŸ₯‡

-You can also skip straight to our individual review of each site, by clicking on its name on this list:
+If you want, you can skip straight to our individual review of the features on each site, by clicking on its name on this list:

 Podcast Sound Effects Tips